Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 Hellsing Allies and Civilians

-Member of the Round Table Council, whose duties include supplying Hellsing with weapons and equipment.
+Round Table councillor whose duties include supplying Hellsing with weapons and equipment.
 Friends with Arthur during WWII.
 Got his position largely by being in the right womb at the right time, but turns out to be better suited for it than anyone could have guessed.

 Dream manifestations of the Hellsing weapons, here to give advice…and weird everyone out.
 The Harkonnen Cannon appears as Baron Harkonnen, from Dune.
 The Jackal mostly appears as Bruce Willis from The Jackal.